-- 1. An area of land at Longstone Cross is allocated for residential development of 100% affordable housing.
-Development of this site should come forward only in response to an identified affordable housing need. - 2.
-Applications should be supported by evidence to inform an appropriate assessment (Habitat Regulations) in order to establish that development of this site will have no adverse impact on the South Hams Special Area of Conservation.
+An area of land at Longstone Cross is allocated for residential development of 100% affordable housing.
+Development of this site should come forward only in response to an identified affordable housing need.

 Proposal 7.4 (1) Land at Chuley Road, Ashburton